Agreeableness: United States

 Agreeableness by state.
 Lighter regions have lower average agreeableness.

 In the United States, people in the West, Midwest, and South tend to have higher average scores on agreeableness than people living in other regions.
 According to researchers, the top ten most agreeable states are North Dakota, Minnesota, Mississippi, Utah, Wisconsin, Tennessee, North Carolina, Georgia, Oklahoma, and Nebraska.
 These findings are consistent with well-known expressions in these states, such as "southern hospitality" and "Minnesota nice."
 Because these states are generally less urbanized than the east and west coasts, people may be more likely to live in small communities and know their neighbors.
 Consequently, they may be more willing to care about and help their neighbours.

+China

 In a study done by Albright et al. (1997) groups of college students from China and the United States rated strangers from both countries on the "Big Five" personality traits, external traits, and how well they were dressed.
 They found that both Chinese and U.S. students rated faces as showing similar levels of agreeableness and extroversion.
 The people who were thought to be the most agreeable wore smiles, a facial expression that is recognized around the world.
 The findings seem to suggest that the trait of agreeableness is attributed to people in a universal way.

+According to a 2021 analysis by Princeton University academic Rory Truex of survey results, high agreeableness in China correlates with support and membership of the Chinese Communist Party (CCP), while low agreeableness correlates with discontent with the CCP.

+Russia

+According to a 2017 research, higher agreeableness in Russia is correlated with higher support for President Vladimir Putin, while lower agreeableness is correlated with discontent with him.